VCU-CS-Capstone/CS-25-349-AI-email-response-system/Status Reports/Status Report Fall Week 09.md

 ## 1) Accomplishments this week ##
    - Continued to work on Sprint 2
-    - Backend: Fixed issues on case tables
+    - Backend: Created route to get cases with pagination
-    - Frontend: Fixed issued with case submission
+    - Frontend: Resolved issues with case submission.
+Added case submission form.

 ## 2) Milestones to be completed next week ##
+   - Fix any bugs with Sprint 2
    - Assign tasks for sprint 3

 ## 3) Issues, problems or concerns ##
    - Backend endpoints were not returning the correct values.